DavJ/research/theory-of-everything/PRIORITY.md

 These concepts were formulated and published independently, before the appearance of several later works on algebraic and emergent models of space and fields.

+### Note on chronology:

+ - This algebraic field theory was originally formulated around 2013–2015, long before the [Complex Consciousness Theory (2023–2025)](https://github.com/DavJ/complex-consciousness-theory).
+While both approaches share an interest in the deep structure of space-time and the emergence of parallel realities, they differ significantly in scope and mathematical framework.

+ - The later consciousness theory deliberately avoided the full use of biquaternionic or matrix notation to remain accessible and focused on phenomenological aspects.
+In contrast, the present work is intended as a **foundational physical theory**, using algebraic structures such as **Pauli matrices**, **biquaternions**, and **scalar field gradients** to describe space, time, and interaction fields in a unified way.

 ### Author:
 David Jaroš (DavJ)